By Chiara Spagnoli Gabardi

 ‘Eco friendly swimwear’ used to be something of an oxymoron.
 As most bikinis and swimsuits are made from nylon, elastic and/or polyester, it seemed the only eco options were saggy-bottomed crocheted numbers.
 But no more.
 Today, there are loads of stylish, sexy brands using eco-friendly fibres and recycled textiles to bring sleek, sexy swimsuits for every body type.

-From the teeniest, weeniest bikinis to outfits that are a bit more modest, we’ve selected what we think are the best swimwear options for 2015:
+From the teeniest, weeniest bikinis to outfits that are a bit more modest, we’ve selected what we think are the best swimwear options for any beach holiday, anywhere.

 This Bali-based brand offers a retro 70’s vibe with its handmade crochet styles.
 All workers receive a fair wage and great working conditions, and no chemically treated materials are used in the creation of these intricately crafted pieces.
 To compliment these ‘wild woman’ styles, EcoGypsy also makes these fabulous ankle cuffs from objects found on the beaches of Bali.
 Gwyneth Paltrow and all the Victoria’s Angels are already huge fans!